tytydraco/login_widget/README.md

 # login_widget

-A portable and lightweight login widget
+A Flutter package capable of streamlining the construction of login forms.

 ## Features